-All business processes have an impact our environment, human rights, political and economic systems whether that be positive or negative.
+All business processes have an impact on our environment, human rights, political and economic systems whether that be positive or negative.
 Our choices matter because our purchases support businesses through our dollar to function and prosper.
-So when we buy a brand that does not follow ethical or sustainable business practices, we are fueling the company to endure the negative effects.
+So when we buy from a brand that does not follow ethical or sustainable business practices, we are fueling the company to endure the negative effects.

 However, what is more difficult to observe is how capitalism has designed the way in which we consume.
-Let’s take the case of packaged water bottle: for the temporary fix, we give in to the convenience of buying packaged water bottle instead of buying a bottle that can be used for years.
+Let’s take the case of packaged water bottles: for the temporary fix, we give in to the convenience of buying packaged water bottles instead of buying a bottle that can be used for years.
 However, those plastic bottles add up.
-The case for cheaper clothes follows the same principle– fast fashion is easily affordable but also easily wears out very quickly, and thus facilitates more purchases.
+The case for cheaper clothes follows the same principle- fast fashion is easily affordable but also easily wears out very quickly, and thus facilitates more purchases.
 If we begin budgeting and planning our purchases, it becomes quite evident how much more practical and cost-effective our sustainable choices are in the long run.

 We shouldn’t give up our small lifestyle changes that help us socially and environmentally become more aware.
 We should start by taking small, baby steps and refraining purchases unless really necessary.
 Reduction of our consumption is so important.
 Many brands also bear sustainability logos, which should be on our criteria for purchasing.
-There are projects that conduct research and analyse the impact companies have on social, economical and environmental sustainability, thus guiding ethical consumers.
+There are projects that conduct research and analyze the impact companies have on social, economical, and environmental sustainability, thus guiding ethical consumers.
 Embracing the consumption process is delightful once we realize the scale of impact: we can collectively make a real difference in every conscious purchase we make.
 The earth is changing, and it is time we change the way we consume too.